3 min read

 In this case, you can use CDRouter TR-069 to validate steps 1 and 2, above, letting you do rigorous verification of CWMP itself before attempting to use it in your production network.
 This would include all of the test modules covered by CDRouter TR-069 as well as all of the data model validation done through the profile test modules.

 When this is done, you can use CDRouter Internet Connection Sharing to test your device against your real ACS.
-If you are using your own or a specific customer’s ACS, you can use that system for all of your initial bootstrap needs, and then use CDRouter to run real-world verification tests for things such as DNS, NTP, or firewalls, IPv6, and security using our nmap test module.
+If you are using your own or a specific customer’s ACS, you can use that system for all of your initial bootstrap needs, and then use CDRouter to run real-world verification tests for things such as DNS, NTP, or firewalls, IPv6, and security.

-Note: Since CDRouter ICS works over a NAT, it’s important to make sure your DUT handles Connection Requests using STUN or XMPP.
+Note: Since CDRouter’s outbound connections work over a NAT, it’s important to make sure your DUT handles Connection Requests using STUN or XMPP.

 Alternatively, you can use CDRouter TR-069 Scenarios to replicate the steps that your production ACS would take when interacting with your CPE, particularly the bootstrap process.
 You can then perform additional automated TR-069 testing, or cover the range of testing discussed above to verify the real-world functionality of your CPE.